sudhamabhatia/yc-S24/README.md

-# This app shows the days left for the YC S24 application deadline
+# Unofficial Countdown timer for the YC S24 application deadline on 22nd April 8 PM PT

 ## To run